Somali Women Association (SWA)

 What We do?

-SWA programs covers various thematic areas that directly affect its target beneficiaries, namely women and children.
+Somali Women Association (SWA) programs covers various thematic areas that directly affect its target beneficiaries, namely women and children.
 To date, We have implemented 50 major projects that fill the following categories

 Health